-In order to demonstrate compliance with Condition D.6.1, the Permittee shall perform SO2 testing for the scrubber within one hundred and eighty (180) days of start-up of the core make machines.
-This testing shall be conducted utilizing methods as approved by the Commissioner.
-This test shall be repeated at least once every five (5) years from the date of the last valid compliance demonstration.
-Section C - Performance Testing contains the Permittee's obligation with regard to performance testing.
+Not later than five (5) years from the most recent compliant stack test, in order to demonstrate compliance with Condition E.1.2, the Permittee shall perform the stack testing required under NESHAP 40 CFR Part 63, Subpart RRR, utilizing methods as approved by the Commissioner.
+This testing shall be repeated at least once every five (5) years from the date of the most recent valid compliance demonstration.
+Testing shall be conducted in accordance with the provisions of 326 IAC 3-6 (Source Sampling Procedures).
+Section C - Performance Testing contains the Permittee's obligation with regard to the performance testing required by this condition.